zohararad/handlebarer/README.md

 end
 ```

-When rendering your Handlebars template server-side, Handlerbarer will look for any Javascript file in the helpers path and
+When rendering your Handlebars template server-side, Handlerbarer will look for any Javascript files in the helpers path and
-include it in the rendering context.
+include them in the rendering context.

 Please note that at the moment, Handlebarer only supports Javascript helper files rather than both Javascript and CoffeeScript.